blackdogtop/Forest-Analysis/README.md

 pip install matplotlib
 ```
 ***Run Code*** <br/>
-Download the csv file and replace the file path with your own in the code.
-After that, the analysis plots will be generated automatically. <br/>
+Download the FOREST csv file and replace the file path with your own in the code.
+After that, the analysed figures will be generated automatically. <br/>

 *UPDATE 07.12.2020* <br/>
 Now, command lines are support to generate analysis. <br/>